-Vertical Continuous Basic Frame is another non-traditional, odd, and rarely used technique, but I thought it would be fun to share it here anyways.
+Vertical Continuous Basic Frame is another non-traditional technique that I’ve developed over the years.
+It isn’t used often, but I thought it would be fun to teach it anyways.
 It allows you to make multiple Basic Frames on the same wire.
 But unlike Continuous Basic Frame, the vertical variation continues on the Basic Wire rather than the Working Wire.
 So you can make a chain of Basic Frames stacked tip to tip.

 For this exercise use 24 gauge (.5 mm) copper core wire and size 11/0 seed beads.

 Make 1: 4x 7 row Vertical Continuous Basic Frame, 1 bead Basic Row, RB RT

 - String all of the beads onto the wire.
 Create a Basic Frame with a long Top Wire.
 When forming the Frame, we will need to count out all of the beads for each of our Basic Rows and slide them up onto the Top Wire.
 In this case, we have 4 Basic Rows, each one made of 1 bead.
 So create your Frame with 4 beads on the Top Wire.
 (Photo 1)

 - Separate out the bottom bead on your Top Wire.
 Wrap 6 rows around it with a Round Top and Round Bottom.
 You should end up with your working wire at the top of your piece.
 We will add the seventh row later!
 Twist the working wire and the Top Wire together approximately 1/4 inch upward.
 This will provide enough space to wrap rows below the next Basic Row.
 (Photo 2)